 An Important Tip:

-Since the number of visitors is limited to 6000 per day and you need to pick a specific timeslot if you’re not visiting with a guide, I recommend booking your tickets in advance online as soon as you can.
+Since the number of visitors per day is limited and you need to pick a specific timeslot if you’re not visiting with a guide, I recommend booking your tickets in advance online as soon as you can.

 How to Purchase Your Tickets – Option 1 – Book a Guided Tour: